The Geometry of Efficient Nonconvex Sampling: Introduction

 \begin{theorem} Let $\pi \propto \one_\X$ where $\X \subset \R^n$ is a compact body, $n \ge 2$.
 Assume: \begin{enumerate} \item $\X$ satisfies an $(\alpha,\beta)$-volume growth condition for some $\alpha \in [1,\infty)$ and $\beta \in [\frac{1}{n},\infty)$; \item $\pi$ satisfies a $\CPI$-Poincar\'e inequality for some $\CPI \in [1,\infty)$. \end{enumerate} Let $q \in [2,\infty)$, $\varepsilon \in (0, \frac{1}{2})$, and $M \in [1,\infty)$ be arbitrary.
 Suppose $x_0 \sim \rho_0$ is $M$-warm with respect to $\pi$.
 Then with a suitable choice of parameters (see~\eqref{Eq:TPIDef} for $T$,~\eqref{Eq:hDef} for $h$,~\eqref{Eq:NDef} for $N$), with probability at least $1-\varepsilon$, \textbf{In-and-Out} succeeds for $T$ iterations, and outputs $x_T \sim \rho_T$ satisfying $\sR_q(\rho_T \,\|\, \pi) \le \varepsilon$, with the total number of trials over all $T$ iterations bounded in expectation by:

 where each trial requires one query to the membership oracle $\one_\X$ and $O(n)$ arithmetic operations. \end{theorem}

-The $\tilde O$ notation above hides logarithmic dependencies in the leading parameters $q, n, \CPI, \alpha, \beta, M$, and $\log \frac{1}{\varepsilon}$.
-See the proof of Theorem~\ref{Thm:Nonconvex} in Section~\ref{Sec:NonconvexProof} for a precise bound (in equation~\eqref{Eq:NumTrialsBd1}) for the expected total number of trials of \textbf{In-and-Out}.
+The $\tilde O$ notation above hides logarithmic dependencies in the leading parameters $q$, $n$, $\CPI$, $\alpha$, $\beta$, $M$, and $\log \frac{1}{\varepsilon}$.
+See the proof of Theorem~\ref{Thm:Nonconvex} in Appendix~\ref{App:NonconvexProof} for a precise bound (in equation~\eqref{Eq:NumTrialsBd1}) for the expected total number of trials of \textbf{In-and-Out}.
 We also note the output guarantee in R\'enyi divergence $\sR_q$ of index $q\ge 2$ also implies guarantees in KL divergence and total variation distance, since $2\,\TV^2 \leq \KL\leq \sR_{2} \le \sR_q$ (see Section~\ref{Sec:Renyi}).

 We recall that convex bodies and star-shaped bodies have bounded Poincar\'e constants (see Section~\ref{Sec:Poincare}), and they also have bounded volume growth constants (see Section~\ref{Sec:VolGrowth}).
-Thus, our result recovers polynomial-time sampling for convex bodies, albeit at a higher iteration complexity $\tilde O(n^3)$ compared to $\tilde O(n^2)$ from~\citep{kookV2024}.
+Thus, our result recovers polynomial-time sampling for convex bodies, albeit at a higher iteration complexity $\tilde O(n^3)$ compared to $\tilde O(n^2)$ from~\citep{kook2026and}.
 Our result provides polynomial-time sampling (with polynomial dependence on $\log \varepsilon^{-1}$) for star-shaped bodies with guarantee in R\'enyi divergence; this strengthens the prior result of~\citep{CDV10} which has a polynomial dependence in $\varepsilon^{-1}$ and only provides guarantees in total variation distance.
 Perhaps most importantly, our result vastly generalizes the scope of polynomial-time uniform sampling to a large class of nonconvex bodies --- those satisfying the volume growth condition and whose uniform distributions satisfy a Poincar\'e inequality.
+We note that our result still requires a warm start.
+How to generate a warm start for a nonconvex body remains an open question, as all previous techniques for generating warm starts seem to heavily require convexity.